-- 1. It’s telling you that something is wrong
+- It’s telling you that something is wrong

-- 3. While you accommodate to your pain, weakness and stiffness begins
+- While you accommodate to your pain, weakness and stiffness begins

-- 4. Once you have a breakdown, pain will happen and more than likely you will stop training
+- Once you have a breakdown, pain will happen and more than likely you will stop training

 Some ways physical therapists help athletes from experiencing an injury:

 Sports Injury Prevention Programs: Physical Therapists offer classes and/or programs geared to specific injuries.
-Commonly offered programs are geared towards ACL Injury prevention, Golf Strengthening (TPI), Running Injuries and more.
+Commonly offered programs are geared towards ACL Injury prevention, Golf Strengthening (TPI), Running Injuries, and more.

-Gait Analysis for runners: A three dimensional video assessment of a runner’s biomechanics using a state of the art motion analysis system.
+Gait Analysis for runners: A three-dimensional video assessment of a runner’s biomechanics using a state-of-the-art motion analysis system.
 See yourself run at variable speeds from five different camera angles.
 An athlete can learn how to prevent injuries and improve performance through increase cadence and strengthening/stretching.

 Functional Movement Screenings (FMS): One way to determine physical weaknesses is to perform the Functional Movement Screen.
 FMS is an innovative system used to evaluate movement pattern quality for clients and athletes.
-The functional movement screen is used to identify and correct weaknesses in the movement and strength in athletes.
+The functional movement screen is used to identify and correct weaknesses in the movement and strength of athletes.

 ONCE AN ATHLETE DOES EXPERIENCE AN INJURY, PHYSICAL THERAPY MAY INCLUDE:

-- • Education on faulty or improper posture or body mechanics with training
+- Education on faulty or improper posture or body mechanics with training

-- • Education and help with technique on exercises that help your muscles stretch farther
+- Education and help with technique on exercises that help your muscles stretch farther

-- • Correction of muscle imbalances through flexibility and strength training
+- Correction of muscle imbalances through flexibility and strength training

-- • Endurance training
+- Endurance training

-- • Alleviation of pain
+- Alleviation of pain

-- • Correction improper movement patterns
+- Correction of improper movement patterns